Small Business Health Check: What a Consultant Reviews

 What a business health check is for

 A small business health check is a structured review of how the business is performing and where pressure is building.
-It is useful when the owner feels too close to the day-to-day detail or when several issues seem connected.
+It is useful when the owner feels too close to the day-to-day detail, when several problems seem connected, or when the business needs a practical diagnostic review before investing in a bigger change.

 The aim is to create a clear view of the business as it is now, not as the owner hopes it is.
-That makes it easier to choose the right improvements.
+That makes it easier to choose the right improvements and avoid spending energy on symptoms while the underlying cause stays untouched.

 Strategy and direction